 Starting a business without money: these are your options

 You can start your own business even if you do not have a lot of starting cash.
 You get into business because you want to start earning money, and because you enjoy it.
 Of course, the type of business you are looking to start does make a difference.
-This article will help you to start a business if you have limited or no funds of your own.
+This article will help you start a business if you have limited or no funds of your own.

 1. What type of business can I start without money?

 Most new business owners tend to start businesses with which they have previous experience, based on personal interest, educational background, or professional experience.
-If this applies to you, you probably already have the equipment or tools you need, allowing you to start your business with minimal resources.
-When it comes to these types of activities, your expertise or knowledge is sufficient to be able to help your customers.
-This might include garden maintenance, odd jobs in and around the house, architectural work, administrative support for businesses and coaching or consultancy work.
+If this applies to you, you probably already have the equipment or tools you need to start your business.
+For example, if photography is your hobby, you will not need to buy a camera to start as a photographer.

 2. How much does it cost to list my business in the Business Register?